 In some cases, this will be outside of your control, as anyone who has performed live in different venues can attest.

-In the following article we’re going to discuss what causes poor room acoustics and why some rooms just tend to sound a lot better than others.
-We’ll also discuss how to pick the best room in your house to rehearse or record in, where you should position yourself within the room when playing and some options with regard to acoustic treatment e.g. bass traps, acoustic tiles, and sound panels.
+In the following article, we’re going to discuss what causes poor room acoustics and why some rooms just tend to sound a lot better than others.
+We’ll also discuss how to pick the best room in your house to rehearse or record in, where you should position yourself within the room when playing and some options concerning acoustic treatment e.g. bass traps, acoustic tiles, and sound panels.

 Much of the information included below applies to home recording, but following the recommendations outlined below will help any room sound better, regardless of whether you are interested in improving the sound of the room you practice in, or if you are recording acoustic guitar and vocals.